1935 :

 2025 :

-Following disagreements on several points with Henri Giscard d'Estaing, Fosun International appoints Stéphane MAQUAIRE as head of the Club.
+Following disagreements on several points with Henri Giscard d'Estaing, Fosun International appointed Stéphane Maquaire as head of the Club.
 Med Holding

-HGE leaves after 23 years at the head of the Club (revocation of fact)
+HGE stepped down after 23 years as head of the Club (removal for de facto reasons).

 75 years after the creation of the Club Méditerranée association, who would have thought at the time